Table of Contents

 By 1980, Paul was running Entwhistle Press, a small publishing company in Glen Ellen, a tiny town a few miles south of Santa Rosa.
 He was just then working on a history of the United Nations’ International Bill of Human Rights.
 I got the phone number for Entwistle and called.
 Paul answered and we simply began speaking.

-Naturally, I gushed about Crawdaddy—finding the first newsstand edition in early 1967; reading kindred spirits who saw more in pop music than the latest pabulum that Top 40 radio was spoon-feeding us; for having had Paul take me through the looking-glass and having both my intellectual and visceral responses to the BEACH BOYS PARTY album turned inside-out; and so, so much more.
+Naturally, I gushed about Crawdaddy—finding the first newsstand edition in early 1967; reading kindred spirits who saw more in pop music than the latest pabulum that Top 40 radio was spoon-feeding us; for having had Paul take me through the looking glass and having both my intellectual and visceral responses to the BEACH BOYS PARTY album turned inside-out; and so, so much more.

 I also thanked him for his book Outlaw Blues, a collection of pieces that had been published in Crawdaddy.
 The works selected were, for the most part, excellent.
 Its appearance in 1969 made it one of the first serious rock books and one of the most influential.

-I had a few more conversations with Paul (Dylan Brian Byrds Airplane Donovan Sly Doors Love), and they were always pleasurable, informative, engaging.
+I had a few more conversations with Paul (Dylan Brian Byrds Airplane Donovan Sly Doors Love), and they were always pleasurable, informative, and engaging.
 I liked him and I flattered myself that he liked me.

 Paul at Zenith